syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 <tr>
 <td>{{'[SfDataForm](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.SfDataForm.html)'| markdownify }}</td>
 <td>SfDataForm</td>
-<td>The DataForm control is used to manage data and develop various forms such as login, reservation, data entry and so on.</td>
+<td>The DataForm control is used to manage data and develop various forms such as login, reservation, data entry, and so on.</td>
 </tr>

 <tr>
 <td>{{'[SourceProvider](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.SourceProvider.html)'| markdownify }}</td>
 <td>IDataFormSourceProvider</td>
-<td>Represents the interface to provide method to get the source for picker type properties.</td>
+<td>Represents the interface to provide a method to get the source for the picker type properties.</td>
 </tr>

 <tr>